wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

    <ul><pre>ssh -L</pre>
    </ul>

-With Bastion hosts, you are essentially paying for an additonal server for hackers to access.
+> "What were we thinking when we create <strong>Bastion hosts</strong> -- essentially paying for an additonal server for hackers to access?

-SSH takes some work to setup securely - users would need to mess with another set of secrets to a <strong>specific IP address</strong>.
+Bastion host, users are not differentiated because the host provides "all or nothing" access.

-To a Bastion host, all users are not differentiated because the host provides "all or nothing" access.
+And SSH takes some <strong>work to setup</strong> securely - users would need to mess with another set of secrets to a <strong>specific IP address</strong>.

 ### No more VPN tunnels